pombredanne/unidecoder-data/README.md

 unidecoder-data
 ===============

-Program to write data for the unidecoder package
+Program to write data for the go-unidecoder package